-Accounting estimates considered to be significant were used in Deferred Income Tax Assets, Share-Based Compensation, Leases and Impairment.
+Accounting estimates considered to be significant were used in Deferred Income Tax Assets, Share-Based Compensation, Leases, Impairment and valuation of private equity investments.

 Deferred Income Tax Assets and Liabilities

 The Company estimates the expected manner and timing of the realization or settlement of the carrying value of its assets and liabilities and applies the tax rates that are enacted or substantively enacted on the estimated dates of realization or settlement.